Spring 2023 Update

 Within a claimed territory, only one pair of coyotes will breed.
 This bonded male and female are long-term residents of the territory and known as the alpha pair.
-The pair vigilantly patrols their territory in order to keep non-resident coyotes out of their territory.
+The pair vigilantly patrols their territory in order to keep non-resident coyotes out.
 The alpha pair remain bonded together for life.

-Since the coyote monitoring program began, we’ve tagged and temporarily collared ten coyote individuals.
-Nine of those animals were pups born in two different years/litters.
-Six of those nine pups have since dispersed from the Presidio, and we’ve tracked their journeys as they try to find their own territory elsewhere (see dispersal map below).
+As part of this program, we tagged and temporarily collared sixteen coyote individuals.
+Fourteen of those animals were pups born in three different years/litters.
+All of those fourteen pups have since dispersed from the Presidio and we’ve tracked their journeys as they try to find their own territory elsewhere (see example dispersal map below).
 Many of these animals have not survived the harsh realities of urban traffic.
 Over the last seven years, we’ve collected sufficient behavioral data to effectively inform our management strategies.
 Our management efforts continue although we are no longer actively trapping the resident coyotes.

 Dispersal Map: This map was generated from the GPS collar data on a young male that left the Presidio in fall 2016.
 His journey lasted about a month before he was killed by a car on Highway 280.

-- Continue to track the movement of collared animals using GPS in order to improve our coyote management strategies
+Continue to monitor animals in order to improve our coyote management strategies;

 Coyote Management Issues

-Abnormal behavior (e.g. food conditioning from being fed by humans) is important to identify and address as quickly as possible.
+Abnormal behavior (e.g., food conditioning from being fed by humans – see above image) is important to identify and address as quickly as possible.
 Certain behaviors can be corrected through various methods (hazing/intimidation, etc.) but many abnormal behaviors are uncorrectable.
 If and when abnormal behaviors are identified and deemed a public safety threat, there are few options other than lethal removal (relocating coyotes is illegal in California and not an option).
-The unique ear tag identifications reduce the potential for removing the wrong animal.
+The unique ear tags reduce the potential for removing the wrong animal.

 As part of our Coyote Management program, we continue to monitor coyotes for changes in behavior, and inform the public about ways to reduce coyote and human/dog conflict.
-In addition to signage, flyers, and seasonal updates, our coyote outreach program has expanded to six local preschool/elementary schools.
-Our citizen science project engages the public to gather information about how coyotes are using the park.
+In addition to signage, flyers, and seasonal updates, our coyote outreach program has expanded to six local preschool/elementary schools and our community science project engages the public to gather information about how coyotes are using the park.
 These programs help us educate the public while developing programs where we can learn more from community observations.